seiichisan/HapoItak/README.md

 HapoItak parses english reduction expression you type, and produce output JAVA, JSP and HTML code.

 ## Example 1
-For example, this reduction expression:
+For example, In the file by which an extension is jsp, this reduction expression:

     jsf if